 I co-lead the Meaning Alignment Institute, where I work to align markets, democracies, and AIs with what's important to people.
-There, my focus is on new, values-explicit democratic and post-market structures.
-I also curate a database of what's good about life, and field-build towards a paradigm shift in social choice, AI alignment, and mechanism design.
+I'm a PI on the AGI Institutions and Full-Stack Alignment research programs, which include a network of 50+ researchers at universities and industry labs.
+My focus is on new, values-explicit democratic and post-market structures.

 My philosophy work descends pretty clearly from that of Charles Taylor, Ruth Chang, Amartya Sen, and David Velleman.